sabuz/WooCommerce-Outfit/README.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 Want to know how your customers are doing with the sold products?
 Want to engage your customers more?
-The WooCommerce Outfit plugin is going to help you find all those answers, but before that, you have to understand what is Outfit.
+The Outfit Photos for WooCommerce plugin is going to help you find all those answers, but before that, you have to understand what is Outfit.

 When a potential buyer buys a product and uploads a picture of him/her using that product, showing satisfaction or gratitude is known as Outfit.

-Your sold products review is going to be on your website with a less effort from you rather your customers are going to give more efforts to upload photos of your product by using the WooCommerce Outfit Plug-in.
+Your sold products review is going to be on your website with a less effort from you rather your customers are going to give more efforts to upload photos of your product by using the Outfit Photos for WooCommerce Plug-in.
 This will not only engage your old customers but also will generate potential customers.

-The WooCommerce Outfit plugin is here to make your effort counted.
+The Outfit Photos for WooCommerce plugin is here to make your effort counted.

 = Features =
 * New outfit submission.